qualityshepherd/brine/assets/posts/southern_coast.md

 1. Narla's three husbands?
 Same man; just from different times.
 Voss knows but lets it slide—he's sweet on her too.
 1. Dustfolk children play 'Council and Criminals' in the alleys.
 They know secrets about the towers that even the guards don't know.
 1. Watch which well you draw from.
 That east well water remembers things.
 Dreams them back to you at night.

+**0801 Stormridge** Mountain slopes lashed by howling winds and swirling mists.
+The weather shifts without warning—sudden storms, bitter cold.
+A treacherous path winds through crags, marked by abandoned campfires.
+A rotting corpse slumps against a tree, in a pool of dried blood.
+A finely crafted bow and rune-carved spear lie undisturbed.

 **0802 Vial Cart**
 A ruined watchtower overlooks a half-buried cart, bleached white by the sun.
 Empty, numbered vials and a tattered map to the Lost Druid's Grove rest inside.
 Faint markings on the vials suggest they must be filled in a precise order.